contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 Todo

 ## Bullet lists
 Use bullet lists where appropriate, but don't shoehorn a paragraph into a list.

+- If a bullet wraps onto more than one line then shorten it or add it to a paragraph
+- Be consistent about adding full stops at the end of a bullet – don’t unless it’s a sentence.
+- Be consistent about using capitals at the start of a bullet - don’t unless it’s a sentence.
+- If the list is too long (15+) then split the list into two or more sub categories.

 Keep the listed items in the same part of speech.
 For example, if you want to say that new features include a list of things, don't do this:

 - The Forms builder lets you create customisable forms